 This way you can create a light weight and useful stack of libraries which supports everything that your website needs.

-As I started improving my websites, I enrolled into the Build A SaaS App With Flask course.
+As I started improving my websites, I found it super easy to add new features and expand their capabilities.
 For all improvements, I just kept installing required Python modules on my PythonAnywhere environment.
 It always worked.

 A word of caution, there is a limit to what packages PythonAnywhere supports.
 For example, Celery, a task queue implementation for Python web applications is not supported.
 There are few other packages which are not supported.
 However I have found PythonAnywhere team resourceful enough to suggest an alternative package if your application needs something which is not yet supported by them.

 On the plus side, PythonAnywhere as a product is in continuous improvement mode.
 This means what is not possible today, might be possible tomorrow.
 For example, Elasticsearch, a popular open-source full-text search engine, which was previously not supported at PythonAnywhere, is currently in private beta and might be available soon.

 In case there is a Python module which is critical for the success of your application, the best way to move forward is to ask the PythonAnywhere support team about it over an email.

 Now, to build a website you need technologies for front-tend, database and back-end.
 Combination of all such technologies is called ‘full stack’.
 You can easily build a full stack application on PythonAnywhere:

 All together in one platform and ready to-be used.
 Thus you can build a static website, web app, chat bot, an API, blog or almost anything you want without the need of any extra service.

 On PythonAnywhere’s homepage the first thing you read is “Host, run, and code Python in the cloud!”.
 Let’s examine this “cloud hosting” part.